oracle-livelabs/developer/mcp-servers-on-oci-container-instances/README.md

 - OCPU count;
 - memory in GB.

+API Gateway, networking, security rules, and container image settings are created from safe defaults.
 The stack does not ask users for an SSH key, OCI API private key, GitHub token, Terraform Cloud token, HCP token, or `.env` file.

 ## Deploying From Source Control